Sinn Féin deny threat to withdraw policing support after Sean Graham commemoration

 - Published

-Sinn Féin's vice-president has denied threatening to withdraw her party's support for policing after an arrest at a Troubles commemoration.
+Sinn Féin's vice president has denied threatening to withdraw her party's support for policing after an arrest at a Troubles commemoration.

 A court last month ruled two junior officers were unlawfully disciplined following the arrest in February 2021.